FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/misc-guides/WITHDRAWALS.md

 > **At this point you will need to wait at least 56 hours for the withdrawal to be processable on Ethereum!**

-After waiting for 56 hours, check that `IsProvable` is true:
+After waiting for 56 hours, check that `IsProvable` is true, making sure to fill in the placeholder value:

 - `https://indexer-fuel-seq.simplystaking.xyz/seq/withdrawals?address=<ETHEREUM-ADDRESS>&pending=true`